What can be sampled locally?: Introduction

-A fundamental limit of this natural approach is that it will perform poorly on general graphs with large chromatic number.
-The situation motivates us to ask following questions: \begin{itemize} \item Is it possible to update all variables in $\boldsymbol{X}=(X_v)_{v\in V}$ simultaneously and still converge to the correct stationary distribution $\mu$? \item More concretely, is it always possible to sample almost uniformly from proper $q$-colorings, for a $q=O(\Delta)$, on any graphs $G(V,E)$ with $n=|V|$ vertices and maximum degree $\Delta$, within $O(\log n)$ rounds of communications, especially when $\Delta=\Delta(n)$ is unbounded? \end{itemize} Surprisingly, the answers to both these questions are positive, and we give an algorithm, called the \LocalMetropolis{} algorithm, achieving these goals.
-This algorithm is quite surprising, since it seems to fully parallelize a process which is intrinsically sequential due to the massive local dependencies, especially on graphs with unbounded maximum degree.
-The algorithm achieves this by proposing to update all variables independently and filtering the proposals properly to ensure it converges to the correct joint distribution.
-Our main discovery is that the filtering is \concept{localizable} if the joint distribution is locally defined.
+A barrier for this natural approach is that it will perform poorly on general graphs with large chromatic number.
+The situation motivates us to ask following questions: \begin{itemize} \item Is it possible to update all variables in $\boldsymbol{X}=(X_v)_{v\in V}$ simultaneously and still converge to the correct stationary distribution $\mu$? \item More concretely, is it always possible to sample almost uniform proper $q$-coloring, for a $q=O(\Delta)$, on any graphs $G(V,E)$ with $n=|V|$ vertices and maximum degree $\Delta$, within $O(\log n)$ rounds of communications, especially when $\Delta$ is unbounded? \end{itemize}

+Surprisingly, the answers to both questions are ``yes''.
+We give an algorithm, called the \LocalMetropolis{} algorithm, achieving these goals.
+This is a bit surprising, since it seems to fully parallelize a process which is intrinsically sequential due to the massive local dependencies, especially on graphs with unbounded maximum degree.
+The algorithm follows the \emph{Metropolis-Hastings} paradigm: at each step, it proposes to update all variables independently and then applies proper local filtrations to the proposals to ensure its convergence to the correct joint distribution.
+Our main discovery is that for locally defined joint distributions, the Metropolis filters are \concept{localizable}.

-This algorithm might require a stronger condition to guarantee its mixing.
-For uniformly sampling proper $q$-coloring we show:
+The \LocalMetropolis{} algorithm always converges to the correct Gibbs distribution.
+The analysis of its mixing time is more involved.
+In particular, for uniformly sampling proper $q$-coloring we show: